secondRZ/swe-interview/topics/cs-details.md

         2. Should only be accessed within the class itself and its children? `protected`.
         3. Should be accessible from anywhere? `public`.
      3. Specialty:
+        1. Won't be specific to any one object.
+More of a general property/method of the class itself? `static` And probably a good candidate to be moved to a static class. \(See Random.cs, Tower.cs, and ShieldedInvader.cs\)
-        1. Is a field \(not a property or method\), and should not be changed even within itself? `readonly`
+        2. Is a field \(not a property or method\), and should not be changed even within itself? `readonly`
-        2. **Must **be overridden in subclasses? \(As in, there is no generic way to do this method or generic value this property should be.
+        3. **Must **be overridden in subclasses? \(As in, there is no generic way to do this method or generic value this property should be.
 They'll all be different, so they should all declare their own version\) `abstract` The subclasses should have `override` in its place.
-        3. **Can** be overridden in subclasses? `virtual`
+        4. **Can** be overridden in subclasses? `virtual`
-        4. Is not specific to one instance of the class, rather it is useful for the class as a whole? `static`
+        5. Is not specific to one instance of the class, rather it is useful for the class as a whole? `static`
      4. Accessor methods \(for properties\):
         1. Property value is based on the computation of one or more other field/property values? **Computed property**
         2. Initial value is magic **and** not member is **not** abstract?
 Give it a value after the parenthesis. `public int Size { get; private set; } = 1;`